How To Create To Do Lists In WordPress

 To-Do List Advanced Settings > Customize The To-Do List

-This section of the ‘Advanced Settings’ tab lets you customize your To-Do List …
+This section of the ‘Advanced Settings’ tab allows you to customize your To Do List …

 Date Format